Chicago Artists Relief Fund

-This fund was created by Chicago-area artists in response to the COVID-19 pandemic.
-We allocate microgrants of up to $300 each in order to support our colleagues in the greater Chicago arts community who are experiencing financial repercussions due to pandemic-related cancellations.
+This fund was created by Chicago artists in response to the COVID-19 pandemic.
+We allocate microgrants of up to $300 each in order to support our colleagues in the City of Chicago arts community who are experiencing financial repercussions due to the pandemic.

-Priority will be given to BIPOC [Black, Indigenous, and People of Color] artists, trans+ & nonbinary & queer artists, and disabled artists - but we aim to help as many Chicago-area artists in need as possible.
+Priority will be given to BIPOC [Black, Indigenous, and People of Color] artists, trans+ & nonbinary & queer artists, and disabled and immunocompromised artists - but we aim to help as many artists residing in the City of Chicago as possible.
 Our ability to do that will depend on how much we can raise.

 If you’re an artist with resources to spare, please consider contributing to support your colleagues.
 If you’re a lover of the arts, please consider contributing directly to the individuals who devote their lives to creating for our city.

 The Chicago Artists Relief Fund is managed by a group of community volunteers.
 Bios can be found here.
-Though organizational affiliations are listed, each individual is acting on their own behalf, not as a representative of the organizations with which they are affiliated.
+Though organizational affiliations are listed, each individual is acting on their own behalf.

-All application information is kept confidential by the organizers and is not shared with any outside parties.
+All application information is kept confidential by the organizers.
 Please view our more detailed confidentiality agreement, signed digitally by all members of the team, here.